mapachurro/wordsofweb3/README.md

 This means that if you're installing an npm package, or importing a CDN, you might be doing it wrong.

+### Conventions

+We use ES Module syntax in wordsofweb3, so make sure any functionality uses this design paradigm.
+Additionally, please add graceful failures and error handling, and console logging, in any scripts you build or modify!

 ## Implementation implications

 Yes, this means custom scripting; but anyone that tells you that an npm package or open source project will require *less* maintenance than custom scripts that do what you want, well, wish them the best of luck with that.